itzg/docker-minecraft-server/README.md

 Of course, even loaded chunks are not ticked when the process is stopped.

 From the server's point of view, the pausing causes a single tick to take as long as the process is stopped, so the server watchdog might intervene after the process is continued, possibly forcing a container restart.
 To prevent this, ensure that the `max-tick-time` in the `server.properties` file is set correctly.
+Non-vanilla versions might have their own configuration file, you might have to disable their watchdogs separately (e.g. PAPER Servers).

 On startup the `server.properties` file is checked and, if applicable, a warning is printed to the terminal.
 When the server is created (no data available in the persistent directory), the properties file is created with the Watchdog disabled.